 You should see a blue link with your major and option listed.
 Click that link.
 You are now in your degree audit.
 At the top of the audit is a link that says.
 “Printer Friendly Version.”
 This is the version you want to print.
 It will print in 4-6 pages.
 Bring this document to your advisement appointment.

 All juniors with over 60 semester hours should Apply for Graduation on PAWS in order for their degree audit to become official.
 If you have not applied for graduation, your audit is still an unofficial audit.

 Be on time and do not skip your appointment.
-To cancel your advising appointment, provide at least one hour notice via e-mail.
+To cancel your advising appointment, provide at least one hour notice via e-mail or phone call.

 Your advisor will check to see if you have any holds on your account.
 Holds on your account will prevent you from being able to register.
 Advisors cannot clear holds.
 Students have to clear holds on their own.

 Your advisor will complete a long-range academic plan with you that will contain a proposed schedule, your PIN number for the upcoming semester, and any notes on which you need to follow up.
-A copy of your long-range plan will be stored electronically and the SFCS main office staff will have accessibility to this plan.
+A copy of your long-range plan will be stored electronically and you will be given a hard copy as well.